 Simple English definitions for legal terms

-Read a random definition: precinct
+Read a random definition: comfort care

 Investment banking is a type of business that helps companies sell stocks or bonds to investors.
 They also help companies find other companies to buy or merge with.
 Investment bankers give advice to companies about their finances.
 They work in a department that is usually not seen by the public.
 This department is called the investment banking department.